Joe Jonas Reveals How Using Injectables Gives Him a Confidence Boost - E! Online

 "To me, there's nothing more beautiful than confidence," he told Allure in an interview published on Aug.
 16. "And looking your best comes from feeling your best.
 I make it a point to prioritize practices and routines that make me feel like the best version of myself."

-According to the singer, he used injectables "when I noticed I was starting to see more frown lines" and noted how the results gave him the "confidence boost that I was looking for."
+According to the singer, he started dabbling with injectables "when I noticed I was starting to see more frown lines" and noted how the results gave him the "confidence boost that I was looking for."

 While Joe said he believes "there's this stigma around guys talking about skincare and how we feel," he also explained how disclosing these procedures can make it less taboo.

-"There's less negative connotation that comes with these types of procedures and skin-care routines.
+"There's less negative connotation that comes with these types of procedures and skincare routines.
 I find it to be something that I'm glad that we're able to discuss openly without it feeling like it's a big secret for people," he put it simply.
 "There are people that obviously don't want to talk about it, but I think it's nice to start to shy away from being shy about it."

-Although Joe is an advocate of injectables and partnered with Xeomin (an FDA approved cosmetic injectable), he reminded that anyone wanting to dabble with the treatment should not only speak to the experts first but do their research.
+Although Joe is an advocate of injectables and partnered with Xeomin (an FDA approved cosmetic injectable), he reminded that anyone wanting to get the treatment should not only speak to the experts first but do their research.

 "Speak to your health-care provider, your dermatologist, whoever you feel has the best knowledge around these things," he cautioned.
 "Just like anything I pick up to eat or drink or the products that I'm using on my face and hair, I want to know that it's something that I can trust."